 We have found that the essential passivity of Deleuzian creation troubles any privileging of agency, and it does so to the point where agency remains only ever as fractured, a fracture in activity which mirrors the very splitting of time itself which disrupts all actuality.
 This argument against the ‘activity’ attributed to things by Bennett and Protevi might seem to lead to a position of something akin to quietism.
 And yet, in the discussion of language working against the death sentences it imposes upon life, we witness a possible solution to the violence of thought upon life.
 Language must work against itself, must attempt to constantly turn back on the borders it imposes, in order to free the explosive and differentiating potential of life.
 Just as Deleuze and Guattari write that “we are not responsible for the victims but responsible before them”, (What is Philosophy?
-108) similarly we might say we are not responsible ‘for’ life but ‘before life.
+108) similarly we might say we are not responsible ‘for’ life but ‘before’ life.
 It is not "for the benefit," of life or "in place" of life, but it is "before" life that we must speak: “We think and write for animals themselves.
 We become animal so that the animal also becomes something else.
 The agony of a rat or the slaughter of a calf remains present in thought not through pity but as the zone of exchange between man and animal in which something of one passes into the other.
 This is the constitutive relationship of philosophy with nonphilosophy” (109).

 Works Cited

-Bennett, Jane Vibrant Matter: A Political Ecology of Things (Durham: Duke University Press, 2010)Protevi
+Bennett, Jane.
+Vibrant Matter: A Political Ecology of Things.
+Durham: Duke University Press, 2010.
+Print.

-Bianco, Giuseppe with de Beistegui, Miguel, “Introduction” in The Care of Life, Eds.
-Miguel de Beistegui, Giuseppe Bianco and Marjorie Gracieuse (London: Rowman & Littlefield, 2014)
+Bianco, Giuseppe with de Beistegui, Miguel.
+“Introduction” in The Care of Life.
+Eds.
+Miguel de Beistegui, Giuseppe Bianco and Marjorie Gracieuse.
+London: Rowman & Littlefield, 2014.
+Print.

 Deleuze, Gilles.
 "The Exhausted."
 Trans.
 Anthony Uhlmann. in Essays Critical and Clinical.
-Minneapolis: U of Minnesota, 1997
+Minneapolis: University of Minnesota, 1997.
+Print.

---- "On Four Poetic Formulas That Might Summarize The Kantian Philosophy" Trans.
-Anthony Uhlmann. in Essays Critical and Clinical.
-Minneapolis: U of Minnesota, 1997
+--- "On Four Poetic Formulas That Might Summarize The Kantian Philosophy" in Essays Critical and Clinical.
+Trans.
+Anthony Uhlmann.
+Minneapolis: U of Minnesota, 1997.
+Print.

---- Cinema 2: The Time-Image, trans.
-Hugh Tomlinson (London: Athlone, 1986)AV
+--- Cinema 2: The Time-Image.
+Trans.
+Hugh Tomlinson.
+London: Athlone, 1986.
+Print.

---- Difference and Repetition, trans.
-Paul Patton (London: Continuum, 2001)
+--- Difference and Repetition.
+Trans.
+Paul Patton.
+London: Continuum, 2001.
+Print.

---- Cinema 1: The Movement-Image, trans.
-Hugh Tomlinson (London: Athlone, 1986)
+--- Cinema 1: The Movement-Image.
+Trans.
+Hugh Tomlinson.
+London: Athlone, 1986.
+Print.

-Gilles Deleuze and Félix Guattari A Thousand Plateaus: Capitalism and Schizophrenia, trans.
-Brian Massumi (Minneapolis: University of Minnesota Press, 1987),
+Gilles Deleuze and Félix Guattari.
+A Thousand Plateaus: Capitalism and Schizophrenia.
+Trans.
+Brian Massumi.
+Minneapolis: University of Minnesota Press, 1987.
+Print.

 --- What Is Philosophy?
 Trans.
 Hugh Tomlinson and Graham Burchell.
-(New York: Columbia UP, 1994)
+New York: Columbia UP, 1994.
+Print.

 Knausgård, Karl Ove.
 My Struggle: Book 1.
 Trans.
 Don Bartlett.
 New York: Farrar, Straus and Giroux, 2009.